CUATLAS/DocumentationGuide/README.md

 + When documenting an interactive work, be sure to communicate the role of the user.
 Diagrams are helpful for this.
 + Use pictures, drawings, schematics, and videos liberally to explain your work.
 + Document your projects thoroughly as you go, don’t put it off until the end.
 You can begin a post and continue to edit and add content to that post as the project progresses.
 + Make sure any code you post is well-commented, so you and others can understand what it does.
-Gist works well for embedding code snippets.
-For larger programs, it is ideal to link to a Github repository.
-Don’t overload your notes with code!!
 + Cite your sources - this includes existing research, code samples, schematics, fabrication techniques - anything that you did not personally generate.
 Remember, your journal lives on the internet, so use hyperlinks throughout your posts.